List of Sydney FC players: Players

-Rhyan Grant, who lies first in the all-time appearance list with 381 and has scored 20 goals from 2008.
+Rhyan Grant, who lies first in the all-time appearance list with 385 and has scored 20 goals from 2008.

 Terry McFlynn made 214 appearances and was the club's first foreign captain from 2010 to 2013.

 Steve Corica played 139 games for Sydney FC and managed the club from 2018 to 2023.

-Clint Bolton has the second highest amount of matches played for a goalkeeper with 142 games.
+Clint Bolton has the second highest number of matches played for a goalkeeper with 142 games.

 Players highlighted in bold are still actively playing at Sydney FC.